ErosxJack/To_do_app/README.md

 # To_do_app
-An basic to do app built using flutter
+An basic to do app built with flutter